seek4self/replaceHosts/README.md

 The tool to replace the local hosts.
 Version: v1.0.0
 Usage of ./replacer:
+  -D string
+        domain in local hosts. (default "github")
   -H string
-        the new host ip for the '-d'(input domain) flag. (default "0") -d string
+        the new host ip for the '-D'(input domain) flag. (default "0") -d    run app as a daemon.
-        domain in local hosts. (default "github")
   -dd
         disable domain hosts.
   -i string